ABOUT CCKF

 Learning & Growing With History

 Our traditions and beliefs are a valuable part of who we are, and our fellow Canadians can benefit from learning about our past and we can grow by learning about theirs.
+They present ways of thinking and solutions that you may never have considered before, enriching ideas that you never would have learned of otherwise.
+We all should learn from our fellow Canadians and work towards a greater country.

 A Forum For Guidance

 When you first arrive in a new country it can be a difficult transition – even in a country as open and tolerant as Canada.
+You may not be familiar with the customs, the language, or the different beliefs and backgrounds that you can see in the country and that is ok.

 The Path Forward

-The Colours of Kingston Foundation believes strongly in the importance of all the various groups that make up our community.
-There’s no reason we can’t celebrate the customs and traditions of our ancestral homelands in our homes and communities.
-Those traditions can and should be handed down for generations to come.
-Canada is a rich mosaic of cultural diversity that makes us stronger and the envy of the world.
-We also have a strong Canadian value system which enables so many different cultures to live and work together without the discord found in many other places.
+The Colours of Kingston Foundation believes strongly in the importance of every story, belief, background, and individual that makes up our community.
+There’s no reason we can’t celebrate the customs and traditions of our ancestry in our homes and share them with our community.
+Those traditions can and should be valued, as that is the Canadian way.

 NEWS & GALLERY